geo-python/site/source/lessons/L7/plot-anatomy.rst

 - `Treemap <https://en.wikipedia.org/wiki/Treemap>`__
 - `Network chart <https://en.wikipedia.org/wiki/Network_chart>`__

-There are certain elements that are common in most of the plots (not all).
+In spite of the variety of plots, there are certain elements that are common in most of the plots (not all).
-It is useful to know at least the basic terminology since it makes it easier to find help and information from the internet when you start doing or modifying your own plot.
+Thus, it is useful to know at least the basic terminology since it makes it easier to find help and information from the internet when you start doing or modifying your own plot.

-Following figure illustrates different elements of a basic line chart.
+The following figure illustrates different elements of a basic line plot.

 .. figure:: img/basic-elements-of-plot.png
    :width: 600px